NREL/OpenStudio-user-documentation/docs/getting_started/getting_started.md

 This page walks you through installing OpenStudio, the basics of the applications, and the basic workflow.

 ## Installation Instructions
-OpenStudio is supported on Windows 7 - 8.1, OS X 10.9 - 10.10, and 64-bit Ubuntu 14.04.
+OpenStudio is supported on Windows 7 – Windows 10, OS X 10.9 – 10.10, and 64-bit Ubuntu 14.04.

+The OpenStudio SketchUp Plug-in requires SketchUp 2015 (not available for Linux).
+The OpenStudio SketchUp Plug-in does not support older versions of SketchUp.
+SketchUp 2015 is available in 32 and 64-bit versions; the 32-bit version of OpenStudio on Windows will only work with the 32-bit version of SketchUp 2015, and the 64-bit version of OpenStudio will only work with the 64-bit version of SketchUp 2015.

-OpenStudio 1.7.0 works with EnergyPlus 8.2.0 Update 1, which is now bundled with the OpenStudio installer.
+OpenStudio 1.9.0 supports EnergyPlus Release 8.3.0, which is bundled with the OpenStudio installer.
 It is no longer necessary to download and install EnergyPlus separately.
+However, an installer is available at [https://github.com/NREL/EnergyPlus/releases/tag/v8.3.0](https://github.com/NREL/EnergyPlus/releases/tag/v8.3.0).
+Other builds of EnergyPlus 8.3 are not supported by OpenStudio 1.9.0.

+OpenStudio 1.9.0 supports Radiance 5.0.a.4, which is bundled with the OpenStudio installer.
+It is no longer necessary to download and install Radiance separately.
+However, an installer is available at [https://github.com/NREL/Radiance/releases/tag/5.0.a.4](https://github.com/NREL/Radiance/releases/tag/5.0.a.4).
+Other builds of Radiance are not supported by OpenStudio 1.9.0.

 __Download and install SketchUp__

-1. The OpenStudio SketchUp Plug-in requires [SketchUp 2015](http://www.sketchup.com/) (not available for Linux).
-Older versions of SketchUp are not supported.
-SketchUp 2015 is available in 32 and 64 bit versions, the 32 bit version of OpenStudio on Windows will only work with the 32 bit version of SketchUp 2015 and the 64 bit version of OpenStudio will only work with the 64 bit version of SketchUp 2015.
+1. The OpenStudio SketchUp Plug-in requires [SketchUp 2015](http://www.sketchup.com/).

 __Download and install OpenStudio__

 1. Login to the [OpenStudio website](www.openstudio.net).
 Create an account if you don't have one.
+EnergyPlus and OpenStudio now share a password.
 2. Click "Downloads" at the top of the page.
 3. Choose the installer that matches your operating system.
 The OpenStudio package contains the following tools:
     - SketchUp Plug-in